javander13/Thesis/README.md

 - training a semantic segmentation model

-## Image_Metadata

-Contains `sources_metadata.ipynb` that extracts the metadata from all downloaded CoralNet sources.

-## Patches -> not used

-Contains `patches.ipynb` that extracts patches around each label, for every image of a source.

-Contains `patch_image_classifier.ipynb` that trains an image classifier on the created patches.

-## Preprocessing

-Contains `masks.ipynb` that allows to show the images with their annotations, and most importantly create a mask for each image, containing numbers from [1;255] where each number represents a label and 255 is the 0 (no label).

-## Scraping

-Contains `scraper.ipynb` that dowloads the images from CoralNet website for a specific source.

-## Segmentation_Model
+## model

 All the scripts necessary to train a semantic segmentation model and predict labels for new images.

-- `config.py` contains the configuration for the model
+- `config.py`: configuration for the model

-- `dataset.py` contains the dataset class
+- `dataset.py`: dataset class

-- `utils.py` contains useful functions and classes
+- `utils.py`: useful functions and classes

-- `train.ipynb` train a semantic segmentation model
+- `train` folder: training notebooks for the different semantic segmentation model

-- `predict.ipynb` allows to use the trained and saved model to do predictions on the test set
+- `predict` folder: use the trained and saved models to do predictions on the test set

-- `inference.ipynb` where the trained and saved model is tested on the inference images of the Red Sea
+- `inference` folder:  use the trained and saved models to do predictions on the Eilat set

-- `pretrain` folder:
+## preprocessing

+- `masks.ipynb`: shows the images with their annotations, and most importantly create a mask for each image, containing numbers from [1;255], where each number represents a label and 255 is the 0 (no label).

+- `scraper.ipynb`: downloads the images from CoralNet website for a specific source.

+- `sources_metadata.ipynb`: extracts the metadata from all downloaded CoralNet sources.

-    - `preprocess_mask.py` contains the function to change the masks from 207 classes to 10
+- `preprocess_mask.py`: contains the function to change the masks from 207 classes to 10

+- `preprocess_mask.ipynb`: transforms all the masks for the dataset to the new classes

+- `preprocess_inference.py`: contains the function to remap the Eilat segmentation masks

-    - `preprocess_mask.ipynb` transforms all the masks for the dataset to the new classes
+- `preprocess_inference.ipynb`: transforms all the masks for the Eilat dataset to the new classes

-    - `transformations.ipynb` allows to play around with different data augmentations
+- `transformations.ipynb`: play around with different data augmentations
-- `tensors` folder: -> not used
-    - `dataset_tensors.py` dataset class for tensors
-    - `dataset_tensors_small.py` dataset class for small set of tensors -> loads all from disk in `init`
-    - `tensors.ipynb` allows to build tensors for every image and save them to disk
-    - `train_tensors.ipynb` train a semantic segmentation model on tensors
-- `other` folder: -> not used
-    - `model.py` contains the UNet model from scratch

-## Superpixels
+## superpixels

 Contains the scripts need to generate superpixels and augmented ground truth images.

 - `superpixels_setup.ipynb` allows to set up the dataset structure through command lines

 - `superpixel_generation.ipynb` allows to run the superpixel generation and groundtruth augmentation piece by piece